-Information Categories Data Sources Performance Site Characteristics Managerial/Supervisory Support Observation and Anecdotal Evidence The teachers are very supportive to each other and can even co-teach to complete this unit with the students.
-There can be support from administrators as well to help motivate the students and to orchestrate a school wide presentation of their learning Physical Aspects of the Site Observation and Anecdotal Evidence The presentation will either take place in the classroom or in a hallway gallery walk setting which will be set up for each of the learners to have a place to present either on their device or on a poster/diorama and will have the needed amount of space to let the students present their learning and work Social Aspects of the Site Observation and Anecdotal Evidence The learners will be able to support each other and receive support from their teachers, administrators,

-and possibly parents on

-the work that they put into

-this unit and they will be

-able to show pride and

-engagement in their work

-and use it in the future to

-prepare them for high

-school and the future

-Each of the skills gained

-from this unit will help

-prepare the students in

-different aspects of their

-future in school and in their

-Relevance of Skills to the Observation and Anecdotal Evidence lives.
-They will gain more

-Workplace information and curiosity of

-VVOINPIACO EVIGOTIOS the world around them and

-they will gain research and

-presentation skills that they

-will be able to use from

-that project forward in their
+Information Categories formation Categories Data Sources Managerial/Supervisory Support Observation and Anecdotal Evidence The teachers are very supportive to each other and can even co-teach to complete this unit with the students.
+There can be support from administrators as well to help motivate the students and to orchestrate a school wide presentation of their learning Physical Aspects of the Site Observation and Anecdotal Evidence The presentation will either take place in the classroom or in a hallway gallery walk setting which will be set up for each of the learners to have a place to present either on their device or on a poster/diorama and will have the needed amount of space to let the students present their learning and work Social Aspects of the Site Observation and Anecdotal Evidence The learners will be able to support each other and receive support from their teachers, administrators, and possibly parents on the work that they put into this unit and they will be able to show pride and engagement in their work and use it in the future to prepare them for high school and the future Relevance of Skills to the Workplace Observation and Anecdotal Evidence Each of the skills gained from this unit will help prepare the students in different aspects of their future in school and in their lives.
+They will gain more information and curiosity of the world around them and they will gain research and presentation skills that they will be able to use from that project forward in their academic careers

-academic careers